Olical/cljs-test-runner/README.md

 ## Configuration

-You can configure the test runner with a few different flags, the most important one is `--env` (`-x`) which allows you to swap from node to [phantom][] if required.
+You can configure the test runner with a few different flags, the most important one is `--env` (`-x`) which allows you to swap from node to [phantom][] or chrome-headless if required.
 I would recommend sticking to node and using something like [jsdom][], but this does come down to preference and technical requirements.

 ```bash
 $ clojure -Atest -x phantom